talut/rn-secure-storage/README.md

 |**`ALWAYS_THIS_DEVICE_ONLY`**|The data in the keychain item can always be accessed regardless of whether the device is locked.
 Items with this attribute never migrate to a new device.|

 ### F.A.Q

+- **Why should I use this package?**
+- *Yes you can use other packages like react-native-keychain I know that package has more options.
+But you can store only username, password but you can store a lot of [key,value] with RNSecureStorage*

 ## Thanks